CODESWITHA/MINIGAMES/README.md

 ## Contributions
  This code and design was inspired by Jonas Schmedtmann in his Morden JavaScript course on Udemy.
 I have wrote the main parts of code by myself with some influence and help from Jonas' tutorials

+## Disclaimer
+	<p> In thw '100 and Beyond' game, the screenshots show they player winning when the score reaches above 20.
+This is Only for demo purposes